kyma-project/telemetry-manager/docs/contributor/installation.md

 # Installation

-In the following possible ways of installation are outlined.
-More details on the available make targets and the prerequisites can be found at [Development](./development.md).
+You can choose among several ways of installation.
+For more details on the available make targets and the prerequisites, see [Development](./development.md).

+## Prerequisites

+- See prerequisites for running the make targets at the [Development section](./development.md)
+- Kubecontext pointing to an existing Kubernetes cluster

 ## Install Telemetry Manager from sources